 The Peruvian territory covers an area of 1,285,216 square kilometers and can geographically be divided into three regions:

 - The Coast, or Costa, is a narrow desert strip along the Pacific Ocean approximately 3,080 km long, and accounts for only 10.7% of Peru's territory, but is home to about 55% of Peru's population (approximately 17.0 million inhabitants).
-The political and financial capital Lima is located in this region as well as the rich fishing grounds and agricultural cultivation areas.
+The political and financial capital Lima is in this region and the rich fishing grounds and agricultural cultivation areas.